 4. Silverware Tray It’s always a wonder how silverware trays accumulate what they do, but somehow they always seems to catch a lot of crumbs.
 You want to keep that area as clean as possible since silverware goes directly into your mouth.
 After emptying out all the silverware, run it through the dishwasher or soak it in hot soapy water.

-5. Kitchen Sink Think about everything that gets washed down the sink; rinsed raw chicken, germs from hand washing, dirt and pesticides from rinsing produce.
+5. Kitchen Sink Think about everything that gets washed down the sink; rinsed raw chicken, old vegetables, dirt and more from rinsing produce.
 You can see why it’s import to properly clean and disinfect your kitchen sink often.
-Ideally, pick a protectant that lasts such as the EV360™, which can keep the area protected from damaging microbes for up to 90 days.
+Also, pick a protectant to protect your clean from odors, such as the EV360™, which can keep the area protected from odor causing microbes for up to 90 days.

-6. Bathtubs Bathtubs see a lot of moisture which makes them the perfect breeding ground for germs, mold, and mildew.
+6. Bathtubs Bathtubs see a lot of moisture which makes them the perfect breeding ground for mold and mildew.
 Wipe it down often with your favorite abrasive sponge or brush and disinfectant.
-Everest Microbial Defense’s NoStench sponges stay stink and germ free for up to 90 days!
+Everest Microbial Defense’s NoStench sponges stay odor free for up to 90 days!

 7. Bathroom Sink Dirty hands make their way to the faucet on your bathroom sink.
 Don’t forget about the soap dispenser and other things sitting on your bathroom sink that may be touched with dirty hands.
 Wipes down the sink and everything on it often with disinfectant.